Radiotherapy

 • how often you'll need treatment

-Most people have five treatments a week (one treatment a day from Monday to Friday, with a break at the weekend).
+Some people have five treatments each week (one treatment a day from Monday to Friday, with a break at the weekend).
 But sometimes treatment may be given more than once a day or over the weekend.

 Your doctor may call each dose a "fraction", although the term "attendance" is sometimes used to indicate how many hospitals visits you'll need to make during treatment.